French court clears way for Marine Le Pen to run for president but orders her to wear electronic tag

 Marine Le Pen and Jordan Bardella pledge unity ahead of judicial verdict

-France’s far-right leaders brace for legal verdicts that could reshape 2027 presidential race
+France’s far-right leaders face a pivotal legal moment that could reshape 2027’s presidential race

 How Paris appeals court ruling could upend Marine Le Pen’s 2027 presidential bid